ayoungblood/xusto/design.md

 	# PROGRAM SPACE MODIFICATION

-	m: pop x, y, v; write v to [x,y] ("mutate")
+	m: pop x, y, v; write v to [x,y] (mutate)
-	g: pop x, y; push value at [x,y] ("get")
+	g: pop x, y; push value at [x,y] (get)

 	# OTHER STUFF

-	E: pop a; execute a ("execute")
+	E: pop a; execute a ("execute") (!
+Unimplemented !)
 	`: pop y, x; set warp to [x,y]
-	#: store iptr to prtl ("drop portal")
+	#: store iptr (drop portal)
-	@: set iptr to prtl ("use portal")
+	@: set iptr stored value (use portal)
-	": set/unset pushchar flag
+	": toggle PUSHCHAR flag
-	?: set/unset debug flag
+	?: toggle DEBUG flag

+**Notes**

 x/0, x%0 are math exceptions
-executing a non-existent instruction is an exception
+executing a non-existent instruction will throw an error, but will not halt execution
 arithmetic overflows wrap around and are silent
 program header is optional
-program header specifies iptr start, ivec start, dimensions, and warp settings
 if no program header is found, iptr = [0,0] and ivec = [1,0]
 dimensions are implicit from maximum line lengths if not specified
-popping an empty stack is an exception
+popping an empty stack returns 0
 \ is a special character, indicating the program header

-**Header format**

-	\f:0/wx:0/wy:0/bx:0/by:0/vx:0/vy:0/px:0/py:0/sx:0/sy:0/

-A file is composed of token:value pairs (separated by colors).
-Each pair is separated by a forward slash.
-Tokens are as follows:
+#### Flags

+EXECUTE: if set, the interpreter will continue to execute instructions.
+If unset, the interpreter will halt.

+PUSHCHAR: if set, each character encountered by the instruction pointer will be pushed to the stack instead of interpreted as an instruction, unless is it the character '"'.

+DEBUG: if set, debug messages will be printed for significant interpreter actions and halting execution will show a stack dump.

+#### Header

+The general format of the header is as follows:

+	\<token>:<value>/<token>:<value>/.../

+where token is a token as listed below and value is a value in hex.
+For example:

+	\f:0x81/wx:0x03/

+sets the flags to the hex value of 0x81 (DEBUG and EXECUTE set), and also sets the warp in the x dimension to 3.

+**Tokens:**

-	f:  flags
+	f:  flags (see below for bits)
 	wx: warp x
 	wy: warp y
 	lx: portal x